MrLFW/deeplearningcw/README.md

-Name: Luke Wilson

-Module Code: CS3AM

-Assignment report Title: Image Classification Using Machine Learning on the Caltech 101 Dataset
+# Image Classification Using Machine Learning on the Caltech 101 Dataset

-Coursework Date (when the work completed): 3/12/2024

-Actual hrs spent for the assignment: Probably around 60

-Convener Names: Dr. Muhammad Shahzad, Dr. Ferran Espuny Pujol

 **<u>
 </u>**